Decoding general error correcting codes and the role of complementarity: Main results

-By combining this with Theorem~\ref{Thm:CtoQ} about the C-to-Q decoder, we can obtain a criteria for decoding quantum information in the black hole.
-As the collision entropy has gravity interpretation~\cite{D2016}, the criteria may provide a new decoding criteria in terms of gravity and space-time geometry of the black hole. \\
+By combining this with~\cref{Thm:CtoQ} about the C-to-Q decoder, we obtain a criteria for decoding quantum information.
+As the collision entropy has gravity interpretation~\cite{D2016}, the criteria may provide a new decoding criteria in terms of gravity and space-time geometry.

-We now assume that $U^S$, contained in the map $\cT$ as Eq.~\eqref{Eq:TinHP}, is a Haar random unitary.
-To fully understand the protocol, we introduce a sequence of Hayden-Preskill protocols labelled by $n=1,2,\ldots$, which allows us to argue different asymptotic limits simultaneously.
-Since there are multiple independent parameters in the protocol, such as $k$, $N$, $\ell$, and $\xi$, various asymptotic limits can be taken at least mathematically.
-We denote the parameters for the $n$-th protocol by $(N_n, k_n, \ell_n, \xi_n)$ and introduce